plone/training/ttw/rapido.rst

     http://myserver.com/Plone/@@rapido/<app-id>/refresh

-Exercise 6: Compute the top 5
+Exercise 6: Compute The Top 5
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We want to be able to sort the records according to their votes: